-- We support the objectives of the ED. - The debate about consolidation models has essentially been one about whether to adopt a control-based model or a risks and rewards-type model.
-However, we think the approach proposed in the ED blends aspects of the two approaches in a control-based model that incorporates, through its focus on variable returns, elements of a risks and rewards approach.
-We think this is an imaginative approach and it is one we support in principle. - However, we are concerned about the actual consolidation principle proposed, because we think it will not always result in the right entities being consolidated and the right ones remaining off-balance sheet.
-In addition, we also have a number of concerns about the clarity, consistency and/or appropriateness of the ED's material on the control model, the treatment of options and convertible instruments, agency relationships, and reporting entities with dual roles.
+- We consider the approach proposed in the ED is unclear as to whether it incorporates risks and rewards into the proposed control-based model.
+We believe the ED should explicitly incorporate risks and rewards as part of the control-based model proposed in the ED. - We are concerned the actual ED as drafted, will not always result in the right entities being consolidated and the right ones remaining off-balance sheet. - We also have a number of concerns about the clarity, consistency and/or appropriateness of the ED's material on the control model, the treatment of options and convertible instruments, agency relationships, and reporting entities with dual roles.
 As a result, our view is that the ED 10 as drafted does not represent an improvement on existing IFRS.
-Furthermore, we are not convinced the consolidation principle proposed in the ED is an improvement on the principles in existing IFRS. - We are broadly in agreement with the general direction of the new disclosures proposed, although we are concerned that they seem likely to be voluminous and it is not clear which disclosures are intended to be mandatory and which are not. - We believe the IASB should divide the consolidation project in two and address the urgent need for enhanced disclosures and greater clarity as a matter of the highest priority.
+Furthermore, we are not convinced that the consolidation principle proposed in the ED is an improvement on the principles in existing IFRS. - We are broadly in agreement with the general direction of the new disclosures proposed, although we are concerned that they seem likely to be voluminous and it is not clear which disclosures are intended to be mandatory and which are not. - We believe the IASB should divide the consolidation project in two and address the urgent need for enhanced disclosures and greater clarity as a matter of the highest priority.
 That would allow much-needed additional time to be spent on a single universally-applied consolidation principle, where we believe a more comprehensive analysis and debate is needed on the information needs of users and on how best to meet those needs in terms of consolidations and group reporting entities.
 It would also allow time for the thorough field-testing that we think is necessary for a new principle of this kind.